 Supporting Adoption of MPS for COVID Research

-A feature article published online July 28 in Drug Discovery Today reviews MPCSCoRe activities in the context of the broader effort to apply MPS to the development of therapies for COVID-19.
+A feature article published in July 2021 in Drug Discovery Today reviews MPCSCoRe activities in the context of the broader effort to apply MPS to the development of therapies for COVID-19.

 Kleinstreuer N, Holmes A. 2021.
 Harnessing the power of microphysiological systems for COVID-19 research.
 Drug Discov Today.

 Introduction to the Microphysiological Systems Database: May 2021

 This webinar provided an in depth tutorial on how to use the University of Pittsburgh Microphysiological Systems Database to find and share data on COVID-19 projects.

 Attendees of this meeting included individuals and organizations that represent MPS stakeholders as well as COVID researchers.
 Videos of the workshop presentations are posted below.

 Video time: approximately 2 hrs 20 minutes – View session agenda and abstracts

 Session 2: MPS Models for Understanding Disease Mechanisms